- Open rate 24.19%

 Earn trust for landing page success

-Once again, I want to stress how important it is to research both your audience and your competition to build successful lead generation campaigns.
+How can you boost your landing page conversion rates?
+It’s essential to research both your audience and your competition, to build successful lead generation campaigns.

-Use it as a starting point and a benchmark for your work.
-If you're in sports and activities, publishing, or legal services, then you can safely aim for a 10% conversion rate.
+Use it as a starting point.
+And if you're in communications, publishing, or legal services, you can safely aim for a 10% landing page conversion rate.